harvester/docs/docs/host/host.md

   You must select a different VM network.

 :::tip
-Create a backup for each non-migratable VM before modifying the settings that bind it to the node that you want to remove.
+Create a backup or snapshot for each non-migratable VM before modifying the settings that bind it to the node that you want to remove.
 :::

 ### 5. Evict workloads from the node to be removed.